tskit-dev/tstrait/benchmarks/README.md

 - `ns/visit` is around 20ns once there are enough causal sites to amortise the tree pass, and hundreds of nanoseconds below that.
-The pass is 2.2ms on `small` and 12.4ms on `large`, so a rare trait of a hundred causal sites is paying for a tree sequence it barely touches.
-That is the one regime the push down still wins, by a millisecond or two.
+The pass is 2.2ms on `small` and 12.4ms on `large`, so a rare trait of a hundred causal sites is paying to build a tree sequence it barely touches.

 `--structure` reports the shape of the tree sequence and the carrier fraction distribution described above.